thepoppycat/BBCS-X-NoSQL/Part2/README.md

-# Fundamental Pipeline Aggregation for MongoDB with pymongo
+# Pipeline Aggregation for MongoDB with pymongo

 For this workshop, we shall be going through reading the database using the `.aggregate()` method on a database collection and finding out who stole the sacred BuildingBloCS Logo.
 [Click here to see the storyline](https://github.com/joelleoqiyi/BBCS-X-NoSQL/tree/master/Part1)

 Before we go through how to use pipeline aggregation with NoSQL, we need to import our possible suspects (in names.json)

-In MongoDB Atlas,
-1) Click on your cluster name and then click `Command Line Tools`.
+1) In MongoDB Atlas, click on your cluster name and then click `Command Line Tools`.
 You should see something like this:

 ![](../images/MongoDBAtlas_CommandLineTools.png)